Angel-Sanchez-Ruiz/test/README.md

 2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.

 ### Explanation
-My solution for this environment is a standard DQN with fixed q-targets and experienced replay.
-The agent is created with an internal q-network of 4 fully-connected layers, joined by ReLU activation functions and using dropout functions for regularization.
-The agent also satisfies GLIE conditions and uses a discount rate of 0.995.
+My approach for this environment involves implementing a standard Deep Q-Network (DQN) with fixed Q-targets and experience replay mechanisms.
+The agent architecture consists of a 4-layer fully-connected neural network, employing Rectified Linear Unit (ReLU) activation functions and integrating dropout functions to prevent overfitting.
+The agent adheres to the GLIE (Greedy in the Limit with Infinite Exploration) conditions and utilizes a discount rate of 0.995 to weigh future rewards.

-The agent is trained in a training loop for either 500 episodes (with a max of 600 timesteps each) or when it reaches an average reward over 100 episodes of 10.0 or greater.
+Training occurs within a loop where the agent undergoes training for up to 500 episodes, each with a maximum of 600 timesteps, or until it achieves an average reward exceeding 10.0 across 100 consecutive episodes.
+This training strategy aims to ensure sufficient exploration and learning while striving for a satisfactory policy within the specified environment.